Atlantis (TV series): Broadcast

 On 4 October 2014, the first teaser trailer for the second series was released, followed by the first official trailer on 29 October 2014.
 It premiered on 15 November 2014.

 In Canada, the series airs on Space, premiering 12 October 2013, with the second series returning 15 November 2014.
 In the United States, the series premiered on 23 November 2013 on BBC America, with the second series returning 15 November 2014.
 BBCA aired the remaining six episodes of the cancelled series in June and July 2015 with the last episode, "The Queen Must Die," airing on 8 August 2015.
 In Australia, the series aired on Fox8.
 It was originally set to premiere on 30 March 2014, but did not premiere until 4 May 2014.

 The second series was set to return on 26 April 2015, however, it was postponed until late 2015.
-In January 2015, the BBC confirmed that a new series was not to be commissioned, and on 16 May 2015, the series ended.
+In January 2015, the BBC confirmed that the third series, which would have been inspired by Jason and the Argonauts, was not to be commissioned, and on 16 May 2015, the series ended.

+In the U.K., the series has been made available on BBC iPlayer and has reaired on Sky Sci-Fi.
+In the U.S. it has been made available on streaming platforms like Amazon Prime Video, Hulu, and The Roku Channel.